SRR Track

 Tuesday, June 3 - 7:00 PM at Tufts

 You have your choice of workouts tonight.
-Either Cruise Intervals or the Frank Horwill Miler’s Workout
+Either Cruise Intervals or a miler’s-oriented workout

 Tuesday June 3 - 7:00 PM at Tufts